jonatan-ivanov/develotters-blog/content/clamshell/2021-03-16/index.md

 [basic-computer-games](https://github.com/coding-horror/basic-computer-games) is an updated version of the classic "Basic Computer Games" book, with well-written examples in a variety of common programming languages.

 # yawkat/code-browser
-[yawkat/code-browser](https://code.yawk.at/) is an online browser for java open-source projects.
+[yawkat/code-browser](https://github.com/yawkat/code-browser) is an online browser for java open-source projects.
 Aims to replace the now-defunct grepcode.
-See [its GitHub repo](https://github.com/yawkat/code-browser) too.